Garo Yepremian: Personal life

-Yepremian was a motivational speaker and was the Founder/CEO of the Garo Yepremian Foundation for Brain Tumor Research.

-Reebok featured Yepremian and his teammates from the 1972 Dolphins team in a commercial which aired during Super Bowl XLII.
+Yepremian was a motivational speaker and was the Founder/CEO of the Garo Yepremian Foundation for Brain Tumor Research.Reebok featured Yepremian and his teammates from the 1972 Dolphins team in a commercial which aired during Super Bowl XLII.
 He guest starred in an episode of The Odd Couple in 1974 called "The Rain in Spain Falls Mainly In Vain".

-Garo appeared in the movie Paper Lion as himself.
+He appeared in the movie Paper Lion as himself.
+He owned his own neck tie company.

 Death

-Yepremian died on the morning of May 15, 2015, from high grade neuroendocrine cancer at the age of 70.
+Yepremian died on the morning of 15 May 2015, from high grade neuroendocrine cancer at the age of 70.
 He is interred at the Oaklands Cemetery in West Chester, Pennsylvania.